SAP-samples/abap-platform-code-samples-standard/README.md

 ## Requirements

-This sample code can be deployed on a SAP S/4HANA system.
+This sample code can be deployed on a SAP S/4HANA system in packages that have the *ABAP language version*: **Standard ABAP**.

-You have to create a package `ZABAP_STANDARD` beforehand in software component `HOME` without specifing a super package.
+You have to create a package (e.g. `ZABAP_STANDARD`) beforehand in software component `HOME` without specifing a super package.
 The code for each blog post / workshop is stored in a separate sub-package (for example `ZMS2`) of the super package `ZABAP_STANDARD`.

+The repository uses folder logic **FULL**.
+That means that the content can only be imported into packages that have exactly the same name.

 ## Download and Installation